 In The Power of Parent-Child Play, Laurie Winslow Sargent tackles these issues with honesty, humor, and practical advice.
 “5-Minute-Fun” activities will help you connect with, teach and nurture your children, and can help reduce the need to discipline while inspiring more joy-filled parenting.

 The author’s unique perspective on play is influenced by her former work in psychiatric and developmental occupational therapy, her parenting magazine article research, and her experience raising three children.
 Much of the material in this book was previously published by Sargent in articles in national magazines, including Parenting, Christian Parenting Today, reaching 300,000 to a million readers.

-This book was originally published by Tyndale House Publishers and is now distributed by the author to bookstores internationally.
+This book was originally published by Tyndale House Publishers.
+Remainder copies were purchased and for sale now by the author.